University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Bash_Practicals/1_IntroBash.md

 - if you can't see the command prompt, or
 - if the terminal is not responsive

-there are some simple options for stopping a process & getting you back on track.
+there are some simple options for stopping a process and getting you back on track.
 Some options to try are:

 | Command  | Result |